Workers Comp Deaf & Hearing Loss FAQs

 What Are Reasons Workers Comp is Denied for Hearing Loss?

 Even if the “Audiometric” test proves that you have a hearing loss, Workers Comp Insurance adjusters will often try to deny that your hearing loss was work related.
-They may try to blame your partial or total deafness on: a prior trauma or disease; age; prescription or recreational drugs; inherited disorders; hobbies such as playing guitar or hunting; or, even previous employment – that could have caused or contributed to your hearing loss.

 What Can I Do If My Workers Comp for Hearing Loss is Denied?

-If you were denied Workers Comp benefits due to a partial or total hearing loss (deafness), it is important to contact a Workers Compensation attorney who is experienced in Hearing Loss Cases right away.
+If you were denied Workers Comp benefits due to a partial or total hearing loss (deafness), it is important to contact a Workers Compensation attorney who is experienced in hearing loss cases right away.

 You have a limited time to appeal a denial.
 And a Workers Comp attorney who is experienced in Hearing Loss will be able to look at your case and help you present more or better information to help you obtain the benefits you deserve.

 Our experienced Los Angeles Area Workers Comp attorneys have obtained millions of dollars in benefits for disabled, hearing impaired and deaf workers.
 We know how the system works and how to obtain the maximum Workers Compensation for which you qualify.
+If you have lost part or all of your hearing due to conditions at your workplace, call the Los Angeles area workers comp attorneys at Cantrell Green today.

-Call Our Los Angeles Area Workers Comp Attorneys at: 562-622-4800
+Los Angeles Area Workers Comp Attorneys: 562-622-4800

 CLICK HERE to Read More About Workers Comp for Deafness & Hearing Loss